TrendingTechnology/cog_how_to/README.md

 > *A Cloud Opdtimized GeoTIFF (COG) is a regular GeoTIFF file, aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud. **It does this by leveraging the ability of clients issuing ​HTTP GET range requests to ask for just the parts of a file they need.***

 Think about the following case: You want to analyze the [NDVI](https://de.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index) of your local 1km² park by using Sentinel 2 geoTIFF imaginery.
 Sentinel 2 satellite images cover very big regions.
-In the past, you had to download the whole file (100mb +) for band 4 (red) and the whole file for band 8 (near infrared), but in fact you need only a small portion of the data to calculate the NDVI for your local park.
+In the past, you had to download the whole file (100mb +) for band 4 (red) and the whole file for band 8 (near infrared) even that in fact, you need only a small portion of the data.
 That's why COG's (cloud optimized geoTIFFs) have been invented.

 Cloud optimized geoTIFFs offer:
 - efficient imaginery data access
 - reduced duplication of data
 - legacy compatibility

 COG's can be read just like normal geoTIFFs.
-In our example, we will use a AOI (area of interest), that is described in a [geoJSON](https://geojson.io/).
+In our example, we will use an AOI (area of interest), that is described in a [geoJSON](https://geojson.io/).
 We will also use [sat-search](https://github.com/sat-utils/sat-search) to query the latest available satellite imaginery for our specific location.
 Then we will use [Rasterio](https://rasterio.readthedocs.io/) to perform a range request to download only the parts of the files we need.
 We will also use [Pyproj](https://pyproj4.github.io/pyproj/stable/) to perform neccessary coordinate transformations.
 The cloud optimized Sentinel 2 imaginery is hosted in a [AWS S3 repository](https://registry.opendata.aws/sentinel-2-l2a-cogs/).

 ### Install libraries (matplotlib optional)
 ```bash